Names for the number 0 in English: "Nought" and "naught" versus "ought" and "aught"

 However, "aught" and "ought" are also sometimes used as names for 0, in contradiction of their strict meanings.
 The reason for this is a rebracketing, whereby "a nought" and "a naught" have been misheard as "an ought" and "an aught".

 Samuel Johnson thought that since "aught" was generally used for "anything" in preference to "ought", so also "naught" should be used for "nothing" in preference to "nought".
 However, he observed that "custom has irreversibly prevailed in using 'naught' for 'bad' and 'nought' for 'nothing'".
 Whilst this distinction existed in his time, in modern English, as observed by Fowler and The Reader's Digest above, it does not exist today.
-However, the sense of "naught" meaning "bad" is still preserved in the word "naughty", which is simply the noun "naught" plus the adjectival suffix "-y".
+But the sense of "naught" meaning "bad" is still preserved in the word "naughty", which is simply the noun "naught" plus the adjectival suffix "-y".
 This has never been spelled "noughty".

 The words "owt" and "nowt" are used in Northern English.
 For example, if tha does owt for nowt do it for thysen: if you do something for nothing do it for yourself.

 The word aught continues in use for 0 in a series of one or more for sizes larger than 1.
 For American Wire Gauge, the largest gauges are written 1/0, 2/0, 3/0, and 4/0 and pronounced "one aught", "two aught", etc. Shot pellet diameters 0, 00, and 000 are pronounced "single aught", "double aught", and "triple aught".
 Decade names with a leading zero (e.g., 1900 to 1909) were pronounced as "aught" or "nought".
 This leads to the year 1904 ('04) being spoken as "[nineteen] aught four" or "[nineteen] nought four".
 Another acceptable pronunciation is "[nineteen] oh four".

 Decade names

 While "2000s" has been used to describe the decade consisting of the years 2000–2009 in all English speaking countries, there have been some national differences in the usage of other terms.

-On January 1, 2000, the BBC listed the noughties (derived from "nought" a word used for zero in many English-speaking countries), as a potential moniker for the new decade.
+On 1 January 2000, the BBC listed the noughties (derived from "nought") as a potential moniker for the new decade.
 This has become a common name for the decade in the U.K. and Australia, as well as some other English-speaking countries.
-However, this has not become the universal descriptor because, as Douglas Coupland pointed out early in the decade, "[Noughties] won't work because in America the word 'nought' is never used for zero, never ever".
+However, it has not become the universal descriptor because, as Canadian novelist Douglas Coupland pointed out early in the decade, "[Noughties] won't work because in America the word 'nought' is never used for zero, never ever".

 The American music and lifestyle magazine Wired favoured "Naughties", which they claim was first proposed by the arts collective Foomedia in 1999.
 However, the term "Naughty Aughties" was suggested as far back as 1975 by Cecil Adams, in his column The Straight Dope.